berettavexee/Chaussette/README.md

 If not specified, temperatures are in degrees Celcius and pressures in absolute bar.

-Reactor coolant pump NPSG was approximated to Pstat + 17 bar abs.
-It's an approximation that seems to fit the curves and makes sense physically.
-I don't have access to the engineering specs or the actual performance of the pumps.
+Reactor coolant pump NPSH was approximated to Pstat + 17 bar abs.
+It's an approximation that seems to fit the curves and makes sense.
+I don't have data on the actual performance of the pumps or their specs.

 I shouldn't have to write this down, but better safe than sorry.
 This is a weekend project, which does not benefit from any form of guarantee, quality assurance or follow-up.
 It is in no way related to my employer.